exthand/Exthand.Gateway/README.md

 # Exthand.Gateway
-Client to use Exthand:Gateway and connect to +1300 banks worldwide.
+Client library to use Exthand:Gateway and connect to +1300 banks worldwide.